crossplane/crossplane/design/one-pager-configuration-stacks.md

     environment by just creating a CR instance instead of having everything in local.
   * Stacks do a better job for declaring CRD dependencies and UI annotation metadata.
+* Using kustomize or Go templates could save us from adding a Go function for each kind we add even though this'd limit the future addition abilities it'd could be preferrable.
+  * **WILL ADD BEFORE MERGE: reasons I had in mind while preparing this initally and then forgot**

 [Dependency list]: https://github.com/crossplaneio/crossplane/blob/98e8520e2a2285cd6944fcd67fbef427299891e8/design/design-doc-stacks.md#stack-crd
 [UI annotations]: https://github.com/crossplaneio/crossplane/blob/5758662818fc1e840adbfbf1a9fb37b87c3d5a5c/design/one-pager-stack-ui-metadata.md